MicrosoftDocs/cpp-docs.it-it/docs/cppcx/wrl/iid-ppv-args-helper-function.md

 ### <a name="parameters"></a>Parametri

 *T*<br/>
-Il tipo dell'argomento *pp*.
+Tipo di argomento *PP*.

 *pp*<br/>
-Puntatore indiretto doppio.
+Puntatore A doppia indiretta.

 ## <a name="return-value"></a>Valore restituito

-Argomento *pp* eseguire il cast a un puntatore-a-a-puntatore al **void**.
+Viene eseguito il cast dell'argomento in un puntatore a un puntatore a **void**.

 ## <a name="remarks"></a>Note

-Viene generato un errore in fase di compilazione se il parametro di modello *T* non deriva da `IUnknown`.
+Viene generato un errore in fase di compilazione se il parametro di modello *T* non deriva `IUnknown`da.

 ## <a name="requirements"></a>Requisiti